oddlama/nix-config/README.md

   - `ward/` - ODROID H3, energy efficient SBC.
 Used as a firewall betwenn my ISP and internal home network.
 Hosts some lightweight services using full KVM virtual machines.
   - `envoy/` - Hetzner Cloud server.
 Primarily used as my mailserver and VPN provider.
   - `zackbiene/` - ODROID N2+.
 Hosts IoT and Home Automation stuff and fully isolates that stuff from my internal network.
-  - not yet ready for publicized: my main development machine, the powerful home server, some services ... (still in transition from gentoo :/)
+  - not yet ready to be publicized: my main development machine, the powerful home server, some services ... (still in transition from gentoo :/)
 - `modules/` additional NixOS modules that are not yet upstreamed.
 - `nix/` library functions and plumbing
   - `apps/` Additional runnable actions for this flake